 Yet, the above achievements are but trailers.
-Rishi(ka) Gargi is said to have done the impossible: she had even awakened her Kundalini (indwelling spiritual energy) and realized the existence of the soul or aatma.
+Rishi(ka) Gargi is said to have done the impossible: she had even managed to awaken her Kundalini (indwelling spiritual energy) and realized the existence of the soul or aatma.

-Gargi was the daughter of sage Vachaknu and was named after her father as Gargi Vachaknavi.
-From a young age, she showed a keen interest in Vedic scriptures and became very proficient in fields of philosophy.
+From a young age, she had shown a deep interest in Vedic scriptures and soon enough became an expert in fields of philosophy.
 Her knowledge of the Vedas and Upanishads was rivaled by few at the time.

 So, what happened when there was a battle between Rishi Gargi and one of the most learned men of her time?

 The epic debate with Yajnavalkya

 King Janaka of Videha kingdom held a Rajasuya Yagna where he invited all learned scholars of his time.
 The Yagna was a magnanimous one with over-the-top arrangements.
 Janaka, being a learned man himself, thought of selecting a scholar from the assembled group of elite scholars who would have the most in-depth knowledge about Brahman and was thus the most accomplished.

 In order to carry out the selection, he planned to offer 1,000 cows with each cow’s horns dangling with about 10 grams of solid gold as a prize.

 Amongst these scholars were our very own Gargi Vachaknavi and another noted sage named Yajnavalkya.
 Yajnavalkya, self-assured in his supremacy, ordered his disciple to take the cow herd to his house since there was no other scholar who could beat him.
 This resulted in other scholars getting angry at being denied a fair chance at the prize.